JuliaGtk/Gtk4.jl/GI/README.md

 omitted in the Julia output.
 GError outputs are converted to throws.
 When pointer inputs can optionally be NULL, the Julia methods accept nothing as the argument.
 When outputs are NULL, the Julia methods output nothing.

+Object and struct methods are typically exported in a file "lib_methods" in a "src/gen" directory and packages typically include them in a "G_" submodule.
+Functions not associated with objects or structs are typically exported in a file "lib_functions".